ChrisVilches/cpdiff/README.md

 revive --formatter stylish ./...
 ```

-For unit and integration tests, build the project, then set its path to the environment variable:
+In order to run tests, first build the project, then set the environment variable below to the path of the executable:

 ```sh
 go build